wmwxwa/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/rich-plugins-data-structures.md

 UNIX timestamp that signifies when the cache key or ID will expire.
 See [Auth Plugins]({{< ref "plugins/plugin-types/auth-plugins/auth-plugins" >}}) and [ID Extractor]({{< ref "plugins/plugin-types/auth-plugins/id-extractor" >}}) for additional information.

 `session_lifetime`
-Overrides the global session lifetime, see [Physical Token Expiry]({{< ref "basic-config-and-security/security/authentication-authorization/physical-key-expiry" >}}) for additional information.
+Overrides the global session lifetime.
+This is a UNIX timestamp that denotes when the key will automatically expire.
+Any·subsequent API request made using the key will be rejected.
+Overrides the global session lifetime.
+See [Physical Token Expiry]({{< ref "basic-config-and-security/security/authentication-authorization/physical-key-expiry" >}}) for additional information.

 `apply_policies`
 List of identifiers for the policies to apply to the token.